AI-God-Dev/Sales_Intelligence_Automation_System/intelligence/README.md

 ## Configuration

 All components use the configuration from `config.config`:
-- LLM provider (Anthropic Claude or Vertex AI)
+- LLM provider (Vertex AI only - uses Application Default Credentials)
-- Embedding model
+- Embedding model (Vertex AI textembedding-gecko@001)
 - BigQuery project and dataset
-- API keys from Secret Manager
+- GCP Project ID and Region (for Vertex AI authentication)

 ## Deployment